kflu/kflu.github.io/_posts/2016-10-27-cntk-installation.md

 1. find the python executable python by using `conda info --all`.
 2. in PyCharm -> settings -> project -> project interpreter -> "add local", put in the desired python executable path
 3. note that CNTK relies on a bunch of environment variables to work, e.g., `MSMPI_LIB32`, `MSMPI_LIB64`, so **always launch PyCharm from the anaconda console** to ensure necessary environment variables are inherited by the IDE.
+If this is not set up properly, interpreter throws when `import cntk`, complaining module cannot be loaded.